jalovatt/scythe/docs-src/README.md

-# Scythe 3.0 Documentation
+# Scythe

-#### _Under Construction_

-I'm still in the process of documenting everything, sorting out a script to generate docs from the library rather than writing them separately, standardizing things, etc.

-The structure of this folder will change a fair bit as I add more content, and this folder will hopefully be replaced by an actual web page.
+This repository is the home of Scythe (formerly Lokasenna_GUI), a graphical framework and utility library for Lua scripts in the [Reaper](https://www.reaper.fm/) digital audio workstation.

 ## Installation

-#### TODO: Add ReaPack instructions
+### ReaPack
+- To use Scythe-based scripts:
+  - Install _Scythe library v3_.
+  - In Reaper's action list, run _Script: Scythe_Set v3 library path.lua_.
+  - You should see a popup confirming that the path has been set.
+- A separate package, _Scythe library v3 (developer tools)_, contains examples and tools for developing your own Scythe scripts.

+### Manually
-- Clone this repository
+- Download or clone this repository to your machine
 - In Reaper's Action List, select _ReaScript: Run reaScript (EEL, lua, or python)..._
 - Browse to the repository folder, open `library`, and select `Scythe_Set v3 library path.lua`
-- You should see a popup confirming that the path has been set
+- You should see a popup confirming that the path has been set.

-As a test, select _ReaScript: Run reaScript (EEL, lua, or python)..._, browse to the repository folder again, open `development/examples`, and select one of the scripts there.
-If it runs, Scythe is correctly installed.

-## Loading Scythe
+### Using Scythe in a script

-Nothing too complicated here, and it's largely the same as in v2.
+Nothing too complicated here, and largely the same as in v2.
+Paste the following at the top of your script, and you're off to the races:

 ```lua
 local libPath = reaper.GetExtState("Scythe v3", "libPath")